Corridor Access Request

 Starting work and closing off when complete

 Work can start once your CAR and TMP is approved.
 If undertaking excavation work you must have a current Work Access Permit (WAP) issued.

 When you have completed the work and made appropriate reinstatement, log in to Submitica and change the status of the job to “Work Completion Notified”.

 We will be automatically notified that the job has been completed and an AT Compliance Auditor will carry out an inspection to certify the work is up to standard.

 Completed work is put on a 2-year warranty period.
 If it fails (or the reinstatement is not up to standard), you are liable for correction work.

-(1) Inspection fee - Where remedial work is required and after remedial work is completed to Nelson City Council satisfaction.
+(1) Re-Inspection fee - Where remedial work is required i.e. work is put in defect, and a inspection is required to ensure remedial work is completed to Nelson City Council satisfaction.

 (2) Multiple openings - only apply where there are more than one excavation related to a single job, a charge for each opening other than the initial excavation.